Greene and Greene: A structural explosion

-The structure of the Greene & Greene house is essential not only to the immense feeling of security that such an overly-supported structure brings, but also accentuates the importance of the Arts and Crafts fundamentals in the Greene & Greene style.
-The visual importance of the aesthetic nature of the joints, pegs, and complex wood-work symbolizes the structure of the house, and coincides with the principles taught in the Manual Training School of their youth.
+The structure of the Greene & Greene house is essential not only to the immense feeling of security that such an overly supported structure brings; it also accentuates the importance of the Arts and Crafts fundamentals in the Greene & Greene style.
+The visual importance of the aesthetic nature of the joints, pegs, and complex woodwork symbolizes the structure of the house, and coincides with the principles taught in the Manual Training School of their youth.
 The structure of the house is externalized, or exploded, rather than hidden in decoration.
 Each element of the structure asserts itself.
 This extravagance of support takes its origins from the elaborate joinery and framing of traditional Japanese architecture.

 Obscurity and rediscovery

 Shop in old Pasadena is the only surviving commercial building by Greene and Greene.

 The Greenes took on few commercial projects.
 Their attention to detail would not have been possible in a larger firm, or one that focused on commercial buildings as well as residential.
 The Greenes repeatedly turned down offers to construct buildings in downtown Los Angeles.
 The Greene brothers were masters in their area of domestic concentration for which, until the year of 1948, they received little acclaim.
 In 1948 they received citations from the Pasadena Chapter of the American Institute of Architects and from the national body in 1952 for creating a “new and native architecture.”
 In 1960, they were among the modern architects included in the book Five California Architects by Esther McCoy, where the chapter on the Greenes was written by Randell L. Makinson.